Warships are vessels constructed for naval warfare by the government of a sovereign nation.

 Commercial ships have hull arrangements developed for cargo handling and stability.

 Warships carry armaments for defense and destruction.
-Merchant vessels carry cargoes such as oil, potatoes, coal and the like.
+Merchant vessels carry cargo such as oil, potatoes, coal, and many other commodities.

-Merchant ships can berth on different ports worldwide.
-Warships restricts their port stays to allied countries.
+Merchant ships can berth at different ports worldwide.
+Warships restrict their port stays to allied countries.

 Types of Warships

-We can see this on how they play out in movies, documentaries and military clips.
+We can see this in how they play out in movies, documentaries, and military clips.

 Their formation indicates which ships are the most important in the fleet and which ones are capable of quick response whenever a threat suddenly arises.